happybeing/visualisation-lab/README.md

 ## JSON ViewModel Specification - proposed
 In creating VisLab I searched in vein for a standard or documentation for a comprehensive set of JSON data structures designed for visualisation.

+The aim of this specification is to make it quicker and easier to produce visualisations, reduce work on producing documentation and help improve code maintenance and interoperability.

-So I am developing my own, the [JSON ViewModel Specification](https://github.com/theWebalyst/visualisation-lab/wiki/JSON-ViewModel-Specification) and welcome comments, suggestions and feedback as I hope it will save people who adopt it work, by making it quicker and easier to produce visualisations as well as improving code maintenance and interoperability.
+Having not found anything suitable I created the [JSON ViewModel Specification](https://github.com/theWebalyst/visualisation-lab/wiki/JSON-ViewModel-Specification) and welcome comments, suggestions and feedback.
+It is will be tested in VisLab and is open to changes that will improve its usefulness and effectiveness in other projects.

-## Get started
+## Get started developing

 ```bash
 git clone https://github.com/theWebalyst/visualisation-lab